 The definition of the CDS View is displayed as follows:.

-The Definition can be opened with the program RUTDDLSSHOW2 in the transaction SE38 of SAPGUI.
+The Definition can be opened with the transaction SDDLAR in SAPGUI.

 SQL Views are also generated as part of the CDS View.
 The SQL View can be opened in the transaction SE11 of SAPGUI.